-For Staatsbosbeheer (the Dutch nature management agency), Flevoland Province, and the municipalities of Almere and Lelystad, we developed a vision document for the future development of Oostvaardersplassen National Park in the Netherlands.
-The document offers a vision, mission, performance goals, and principles for a national park that will be internationally acclaimed by 2030 for its ecological sustainability, societal value, and economic resilience.
-An accompanying Inspiration Booklet introduces interesting practices from around the world to offer inspiration and specific ideas for actions to realize the formulated performance goals.
+On behalf of Staatsbosbeheer (Dutch nature management agency), Flevoland Province, and the municipalities of Almere and Lelystad, Except developed a vision document for the future development of Oostvaardersplassen National Park in the Netherlands.
+The report offers a vision, performance goals, and framework to guide the reserve to enhance its ecological sustainability, societal value, and economic resilience and become internationally acclaimed by 2030.
+An accompanying booklet introduces interesting practices and offers inspiration and ideas to help realize the performance goals.

-Established in 1968, Oostvaardersplassen National Park is the Netherlands' youngest national park sitting on land reclaimed from the sea after World War II.
-It is known for its minimal-intervention, or rewilding, approach, which has led to an ecosystem resembling European prehistoric times.
+Established in 1968, Oostvaardersplassen National Park is the Netherlands' youngest national park on land reclaimed from the sea post-WWII.
+It is known for its minimal intervention approach to rewilding, leading to an ecosystem resembling Europe in prehistoric times.

-Adoption of this framework by the park’s permanent teams and project teams will facilitate internal planning and control and enhance external communication and accountability.
+In addition to these, we also came up with nine critical principles for the park regarding circularity, transparency, and fairness to guide the daily work and progress toward these goals.
+Adopting this framework by the park’s permanent and project teams will facilitate internal planning and control and enhance external communication and accountability.

 Aug.
 31, 2016